Mark McEwen

-Mark McEwen (born September 16, 1954) is an American television and radio personality.
+Mark McEwen (born September 16, 1954) is an American retired television and radio personality.
 He is best known for being on the CBS network Morning show for 16 years.
 He's also known for his stint as the host of A&E's Live by Request.

 Early life

 McEwen was born in San Antonio, Texas.
 His father, Alfred, was a colonel in the Air Force, and when he was reassigned to Berlin, he and his family moved there when Mark was in the third grade.
 Three years later, the McEwen family moved again, this time to Montgomery, Alabama, finally ending up in Crownsville, Maryland.
 His mother, Dolores, after raising six children, retired as a bank vice president.
 He attended Arundel High School in Gambrills, Maryland and then the University of Maryland, leaving there after three and a half years.
 While at Maryland, he worked on the college radio station WMUC.
 After his college years, McEwen moved to Detroit where he landed a job as a rock-and-roll DJ at WWWW-Detroit's W4.
 He worked at WLUP-The Loop in Chicago following this, where he enrolled at Second City and began to do standup comedy.